6. Pantluci

 6.2.
 PHONOLOGY 25

-all with six consonants.
+with six consonants each.

 2, 3, 4, 5

-shares this characteristic with eight consonants and three vowels.
+eight consonants and three vowels.

 6